-British Grand Prix – Renault have lodged another protest against Racing Point at Silverstone, for the third consecutive Grand Prix.
+Hungarian Grand Prix – Renault have lodged another protest against the Racing Point cars following the Hungarian race in Budapest.

 Renault have lodged a second protest against Racing Point’s two cars after the Hungarian Grand Prix.
 This is in light of the first investigation from the Styrian Grand Prix weekend, where race stewards upheld the Renault protest against the cars in order to allow for time for further investigation by the FIA’s Technical Department.